bcmichael/RNMR-Docs/docs/command/full_command.md

 /IMAG     | Imaginary part
 /REAL     | Real part

-The default integrand is the same as the current display mode as displayed and set by the `BUF` command.
+The default part of the buffer is the same as the current display mode as displayed and set by the `BUF` command.
 ## MO
 Exit program